Wynterwolf/petproject/README.md

 Sign Up -- Where to sign up for an account

-Add A Dog -- Once logged in, you can access this button to add your foster pet to the list.
+Create New Adoptable! -- Once logged in, you can access this button to add your foster pet to the list.

+Once logged in you have access to edit, delete, and create your adoption records.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.